 Current offerings are the focus of product operations (if you have this role) as well as sales teams (including sales engineering) and customer support.

-Perhaps the most common problem I see is the understaffing in other departments leads to overwhelming demands on your product management team.
+Perhaps the most common problem facing product teams today is the understaffing in other departments leads to overwhelming demands on your product management team.
 Because there are rarely enough sales engineers, product managers support individual sales people with technical information.
 Because professional services teams want its members to be billable at all times, product managers spend time creating statements of work.
 Even though these are important activities, they’re not product management.

 How to use this

-What is (and is not) product management is a common discussion in almost any organization.
-Instead of looking at a bunch of activities and saying, this is and that isn’t, look at this activity matrix and declare, product management is determining product strategy.
+What is (and is not) product management is a common discussion in almost any product organization.
+Instead of looking at a bunch of activities and saying, “this is” and “that isn’t,” use this activity matrix to provide clarity.

 Another way of thinking of roles is to consider their primary objectives.
 What are these specialized roles attempting to accomplish?
 Within the traditional definition of marketing or product management, there are three areas of focus: product strategy, product planning, and product growth.